Minangkabau language

-Due to the huge proximity between Minangkabau and Malay, there is some controversy regarding the relationship between the two.
+Minangkabau is similar to Malay.
+The relationship between the languages is characterized in different ways.
 Some see Minangkabau as an early variety of Malay, while others think of Minangkabau as a distinct (Malayic) language.

 Minangkabau is one of a few languages that generally lacks verb forms and grammatical subject-object distinctions.

+The Minangkabau language is still commonly spoken amongst the Minangkabau people, and it is used amongst the widespread Minangkabau diaspora.
+The Minangkabau language is deemed as "informal" in the urban regions of Padang, with the Indonesian language being preferred instead in formal institutions.
+Youth in the city frequently uses a mixture of conversational Minang and Indonesian slang.

 Geographic distribution

 Minangkabau is the native language of the Minangkabau people of West Sumatra.
 There are approximately 5.5 million speakers of the language.
-It is also spoken in the western part of Riau, South Aceh Regency, the northern part of Bengkulu and Jambi.
+It is also spoken in the western part of Riau, the southern and western coast of Aceh, the northern part of Bengkulu and Jambi.
 Along the western coastal region of North Sumatra, the language is also a lingua franca.
 The language is used and called Aneuk Jamee in parts of Aceh.

 Besides Indonesia, Minangkabau is also spoken in Malaysia, by some descendants of migrants from the Minang-speaking region in Sumatra (Ranah Minang, Tanah Minang, or Land of the Minang).
 Significant numbers of the early migrants settled in what is now the Malaysian state of Negeri Sembilan; this Negeri Sembilan Malay, known as Bahaso Nogori / Baso Nogoghi, is now a distinct language, more closely related to Malay than to Minangkabau.
 More recent immigrants are known as Minang.